City of Escondido's Street Maintenance Program

 - Remove and replace damaged or uneven sidewalk areas.
 Areas are prioritized based on level of use and condition.

 - Add pedestrian ramps to improve accessibility and meet ADA guidelines.

 - Update to street signing and striping to improve flow of traffic and add bike lanes in accordance with the City's Bicycle Master Plan.

 When will my Street be Re-surfaced?

 Each year the highest priority streets with a geographical maintenance zone are selected for maintenance.
-This year’s zone of focus (NE) is located north of Lincoln Avenue and east of Broadway Zone Map.
-The attached list of streets will be treated between October 2017 and June 2018.
-In addition several major streets are included, such as portions of Broadway, Centre City Parkway, Felicita Ave, Lincoln Ave, Sheridan Ave and Valley Parkway.
+This year's zone of focus (SO) is located south of Felicita Avenue, west of I-15 and the City/County boundary and east of Bear Valley Parkway (Zone Map).
+The attached list of streets will be treated between December 2018 and April 2019.

 Anticipated project highlights:

-- Add bike lanes to 5.6-miles of City streets
+- Add or replace bike lanes to 18-miles of City streets

 If you live outside this year's maintenance zone, the list of streets to be resurfaced will be evaluated during the year shown on the attached Zone Map.
 Those streets in the greatest need of repair will be resurfaced based upon the available budget.